-Buying a Property in Hungary: discover what only the top, expert property lawyers in Hungary know about buying a property in hungary
+Buying a Property in Hungary: discover what only the top, expert property lawyer in Hungary know about buying a property in hungary

 I would like to share with you some brief tips and advice in case you plan to buy a property in Hungary.

 There are some legal and non-legal risks as well, which can of course be mitigated by an expert on the spot – assuming you don’t want to leave such an important investment to luck.

 Your chosen property might be a house or an apartment; it’s location might be in a small town, or in the capital.
 In any case, before making a commitment, a preliminary legal SWOT analysis is highly recommended.
 This is a technique which I often use – not only for property conveyances.

 SWOT is a strategic planning technique and stands for Strengths, Weaknesses, Opportunities, and Threats.